vitessio/website/content/en/blog/2023-04-24-schemadiff.md

 There are nuances.
 What do you do about different `AUTO_INCREMENT` values?
 These are not strictly part of the schema, but may or may not cause impact to production if you apply or not apply them.
 How do you deal with renamed columns?
 What about constraint names, which, per ANSI SQL, must be unique across the schema?
 Do you mind if key definitions are in different order?

-[`DiffHints`](https://github.com/vitessio/vitess/blob/157857a4c5ee6dcb44e7de08894db8334750746e/go/vt/schemadiff/types.go#L110-L121) includes many controls that affect the diffing logic and output.
+<span style="background-color: #F5F5F5;padding: 0 4px;">[DiffHints](https://github.com/vitessio/vitess/blob/157857a4c5ee6dcb44e7de08894db8334750746e/go/vt/schemadiff/types.go#L110-L121)</span> includes many controls that affect the diffing logic and output.

 ## Normalization